“If the only prayer you ever say is Thank You, that will be enough.” – Meister Eckhart

-2017 is almost gone, and we will soon enter a new year, a time when it is common to translate our hopes, wants, and dreams into new year resolutions.
+Another year is almost gone with good and bad, ups and downs – part of life, isn’t it?
+It’s time for a brand new year soon – a time when it is common to translate our hopes, wants and dreams into new year resolutions.
 That is great and, by staying engaged and committed, keeping a positive vision of whatever we want to achieve, we move forward.
 They say the future belongs to those who can see it coming, and I believe that is true.
-A dream without an action is nothing but a dream.
+A dream without action is nothing but a dream.

 However, I am here to highlight a mistake I used to do repeatedly in the past.
 Each time I was stepping into a new year, I used to jump into making fresh plans and setting new goals for myself.